JacoboLansac/audits/solo/soar-review.md

 #### Proof of concept

 - The contract admin calls `Liquidity.mintNewPosition()` at 16:00.
 The intention is that the tx is only valid if executed before 16:00 + 100 seconds.
 - 2 h pass, `block.timestamp` is now 18:00.
-The transaction is executed, and the configured to `block.timestamp` + 100 seconds, which is 18:00+100 instead of 16:00+100 (as the dev intended).
+The transaction is executed, and the deadline is configured to `block.timestamp` + 100 seconds, which is 18:00+100 instead of 16:00+100 (as the dev intended).
 Therefore, the transaction went through, and the deadline was pretty much useless.

 #### Mitigation